yasmeenagag/drone-managment/README.md

 ### What's inside

-4 mini spring boot projects
+four mini spring boot projects

 1- Erureka server (service discovery and registry allows services to find and communicate with each other without hard-coding the hostname and port